flakeworks/thinkerflake/README.md

 > “Clear thought precedes powerful action.” - ChatGPT

-A reasoning-first environment for self or team organizing and making complex decisions.
-Capture knowledge, model complex problems, and extract solution workflows, all driven by an informal note keeping system and a formal reasoning engine.
-Turn your informal notes into formal problem setups.
-Because the solution workflow is derived from formal reasoning, each decision can be easily explained.
-Thinkerflake unifies notes, logic, and actions, keeping all your project’s intellectual and operational material in one environment.
+Thinkerflake is a reasoning-first environment for managing projects, coordinating teams, and self-organizing complex personal goals.
+It helps you capture knowledge, model problems with formal logic, and generate actionable workflows - all within a unified, structured workspace.
+Informal notes and ideas are transformed into formal problem models, from which clear, traceable workflows are derived.
+Every decision is backed by logical reasoning, making your process transparent and explainable.
+Whether you’re leading a team or managing your own ambitions, Thinkerflake supports thoughtful organization, structured problem-solving, and future-ready documentation - all in one integrated space.

 ## The Process